AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 You may be unable to place the order due to one of the following reasons:

 -   The instance is in a state that does not support changes to the billing method.
-For example, the instance has an unpaid order.
+For example, you have an unpaid order for the instance.
 -   Changes to the billing method are not allowed due to an upcoming scheduled automatic release.
 -   Changes to the billing method are not allowed because the instance information has changed.
 -   A previous order to change the billing method of the instance has not been paid.